Research Library

 An Overview of Heart Rate Variability Metrics and Norms

-This study explores how autonomic neurons and hormones influence the heart's rhythm, with heart rate variability (HRV) reflecting the complex interplay of these regulatory systems over different time scales.
+This study explores how autonomic neurons and hormones influence the heart's rhythm, with heart rate variability reflecting the complex interplay of regulatory systems over different time scales.

 Dietary Sodium Effects on Heart Rate Variability in Salt-Sensitivity of Blood Pressure